nichoth/events/README.md

     }
 })

+// the constructor takes a context object, an event emitter, and
-// depend on an event emitter and context object var bus = Bus() var demoStore = DemoStore() var sub = Sub(demoStore, bus)
+// an optional third object with fields that will be added to `this` var bus = Bus() var demoStore = DemoStore() var sub = Sub(demoStore, bus, { events: { foo: 'foo' } })
 ```

 #### .on(String eventName, String | method fn) => subscription